AvinashhMishraa/django_rest_framework_example_2/README.md

 >
 >         special_characters = "!@#$%^&*()-+?_=,<>/"
 >         if any(c in special_characters for c in data['name']):
->             raise serializers.ValidationError('Name cannot contain special chars')
+>             raise serializers.ValidationError('Name cannot contain special characters.')
 >
 >         if data['age'] < 18:
 >             raise serializers.ValidationError('Age should be greater than 18')